prtk1910/CallShastra/README.md

-Callshastra is a web-based call centre application made by Pythrons.
+Callshastra is a web-based call center application made by Pythrons.
 The various highlights regarding our project are:

 •	Sentiment analysis to judge the customer’s mood